Remote Teaching Resources Guide

 Directions for Hosting a meeting as an Instructor

-Your free Zoom account will allow you to hold a live Zoom session for up to 40 minutes.
-Directions for captioning your Zoom session are available at the Zoom Help Center.
+A free Zoom account will allow you to hold a live Zoom session for up to 40 minutes so be sure to contact CTS for an institutional Zoom account to run longer sessions.
+Directions for managing closed captioning and live transcription are available at the Zoom Help Center.

 Directions for Joining a Meeting as a Participant